-Round petri dish with bacteria or fungi taken from urine.
-These become visible after two to four days in an incubator.
+Round petri dish with bacteria or fungi from the urine.
+These become visible after one to two days in an incubator.

 What can urine cultures test for?

-Urine cultures can be done to test whether there are or fungi in urine.
-If this is the case, you can often already see what type of or fungi they are, based on the size, form and color of the colonies.
+Urine cultures can be done to see whether there are bacteria or fungi in urine.
+If there are, you can often already see what type of bacteria or fungi they are based on the size, form and color of the colonies.

 What do the results tell us?

-Urine cultures are usually done to detect and fungi in urine when testing for a urinary tract .
-If are found during laboratory testing, then the type of antibiotic needed is usually determined at the same time.
+Urine cultures are usually done to detect bacteria and fungi in urine when testing for a urinary tract infection (UTI) like cystitis.
+If bacteria are found during laboratory testing, then the type of antibiotic needed is usually determined at the same time.

 24-hour urine collection

 This test involves collecting urine over a period of 24 hours: The first load of urine (when you first go to the toilet after waking up) is not used, but the time is noted.
 From then on, for the next 24 hours every single drop of urine is collected in a container.
 Once the 24 hours are up, you pee one last time and the urine is added to the sample already collected.
 Your doctor will give you the container for the urine sample.
 The container usually already has a substance in it to prevent bacteria from growing while the urine is still being collected.
 The urine should be kept in a fridge for the entire 24-hour period.
 It is then tested in a laboratory.